-Akeela offers two camp locations for boys and girls: Vermont (for campers completing grades 3 – 10) & Wisconsin (for campers completing grades 6 – 10).
-If you have any questions about which program is best for your child, please don’t hesitate to give us a call at 866-680-4744.
-In the meantime, here’s a quick look at the similarities and differences between our New England and Midwest camps.
+If you have a 10th grader and have questions about which program is best for your child, please don’t hesitate to give us a call at 866-680-4744.
+In the meantime, here’s a quick look at the similarities and differences between our two camps.

 What’s The Same?